 - Do you want them to email you for a job opportunity?
 Say so.

 - Do you want them to go to your website and subscribe to your newsletter?
 Say so.

 - Do you want them to send you an InMail message with advice on your next career move?
 SAY IT.

 Be sure to include your email too, if you’re comfortable doing so.
 Emails are more powerful, official, and easier to remember than LinkedIn messages.

 Now is your golden opportunity to capitalize on all that hard work you put into writing a good LinkedIn summary.
 Don’t let a reader leave without knowing their next step!

 Here’s my call-to-action, which has helped me thus far.
 (Once again, it’s a little on the bold side, but do what works for you).

 Time to practice what I preach—since you made it to the bottom of the article, here’s our own call-to-action!

-You can even submit your resume for a Free Career Score on our homepage.
+You can even schedule a free phone call with us to find out how our trained resume writers can help.
 Whatever you need to land a job, we’re here to help.

 Happy job hunting!